-The building at 5-7 Broad St. is four stories high and three bays wide.
-Even though the ground floor has been extensively altered, the upper stories still retain many features of the original Federal style.
-Some of these characteristics are: the use of brick laid in Flemish bond, a low roofline, a height of four stories, flared lintels and sills made of stone, and a regular and symmetrical fenestration pattern.
-The building is L-shaped in plan; three bays face on Doane Street.
-The central bays on the second and third floors on this side are arranged with pairs of windows that are joined by a brick segmental arch (this may be a later change).
-There is an entrance to the restaurant and bar on this side.
+The building at 66 Broad Street is four stories high and three bays wide.
+Even though the ground floor has been altered, the upper stories still retain many features of the original Federal style.
+Some of these characteristics are: the use of brick laid in Flemish bond, a delicately detailed cornice a low roofline, a height of four stories, a stone stringcourse between the second and third floor, flared lintels and sills made of stone, small, almost square windows on the fourth floor, and a regular and symmetrical fenestration pattern.
+The building has a rectangular plan.